 READ MORE ⇒ Tips for Teaching Your Dog To Swim

-Do not forget to wear your PFD!
+Do not forget to wear your personal flotation device!
 No matter how strong a swimmer you are, assisting your dog in the water without a PFD could be detrimental to your health.
-According to the American Canoeing Association, 85% of canoeist who drown were not wearing PFDs.
+According to the American Canoeing Association, 85% of canoeist who drown were not wearing life vests.
 Take that to heart, and then consider the added exertion required in trying to help your dog!

 We also keep short leashes handy for use at the launching sites and anywhere leashes are required.
 We do not suggest using a leash on your dog while in the boat.
-Hanging lines could cause entanglement if the boat tips over.
+Hanging lines could get tangled if the boat tips over.
 And NEVER tie your dog to the boat!

 Brush Up On Basic Obedience